Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "pen": the item's pen, which includes these properties:
   - @c "color": the pen color.
 This can be a either a color name or hex-encoded value.
   - @c "width": the width of the pen's line.
+- @c "scaling": numeric value of how much to scale the object's size.
+For example, @c 2.0 will double the its default size.
 - @c "relative-alignment": how an object is aligned with its parent (e.g., an axis title relative to its axis).\n The options are:\n
   - @c "flush-left"